webbergao1/TNet/FromDocker[en].md

 | RPCURL | Fill in the IP address of the connecting node, the default port is 55027 <br> Modify the port that is mapped in docker-compose |

 ### Configure Docker-compose
-Modify the project's `docker-compose/docker-compose.yml`
+Modify `docker-compose/docker-compose.yml` in this project

-We start the go-seele and monitor-api mirrors by default
+We start the go-seele and monitor-api images by default

 ##### go-seele image: